 In the given case, Rohan has sold the goodwill and there is restraint for not carrying on the same business of grocery store.
-However, the restriction imposed on Rohan is unreasonable as he cannot fa rying s not d the habra d she ment y, an l.
+However, the restriction imposed on Rohan is unreasonable as he cannot fa habra aven) 143 8 rying s not d the d she ment y, an ling ohit tore ther om ain r earry similar business in whole of India for next 10 years.
+The restriction on restraint to similar kind of trade should be reasonable to make it a valid agreement.
+Therefore, Rohit cannot take any legal action against Rohan as the restriction is unreasonable as per Section 27 of Indian Contract Act, 1872.